mendomania/adult-ed-platform/README.md

 #### Django ####

+• <b>1:</b>: Run this command from the root directory of the Django project (`adult-ed-platform/`) to start the development server.
+By default, it'll be on the internal IP at port 8000.
+Please note that this Django development server should not be used for production.
+It's OK for when you want to run your own local copy of Django in your computer.
+There are a few [tweaks](https://developer.mozilla.org/en-US/docs/Learn/Server-side/Django/Deployment) that need to be done before deploying Django to production.

+    $ python manage.py runserver

 Django tutorial
 ======
 If you're new to Django, this very throughout [tutorial](https://docs.djangoproject.com/en/1.11/intro/tutorial01/) can quickly get up and running.
 Also refer to this other document [DJANGO.md](https://github.com/mendomania/adult-ed-platform/blob/master/DJANGO.md) for an overview of the most important Python files in Django for this project and how they interact with each other and with the database.
 It also provides a summary of the most commonly-used Django commands that will be needed to make updates to the project, including updating translations.